 There are also two synthetic cryptocurrency indexes offered by Synthetix: sDEFI, an index that tracks a basket of DeFi assets, and sCEX, which tracks a basket of exchange tokens (e.g., Binance coin).

 Synthetix enables cryptocurrency users to invest in certain assets via proxy mechanisms called synthetics or “synths” for short.
 Powered by the Synthetix network token (SNX), users can create their own synths and trade them on a decentralized exchange.
 To create synths, users must stake a certain amount of SNX to collateralize the new synthetic assets.

 For some crypto investors, Synthetix might be a step too deep into cryptocurrency waters.
 Looking for a more straightforward way to invest in crypto?
-With SoFi Invest® crypto trading, members can buy coins like Bitcoin, Ethereum, and Litecoin, starting with just $10, right from the SoFi app.
+With SoFi Invest® crypto trading, members can buy and sell cryptocurrencies starting with just $10, right from the SoFi app.

 Photo credit: iStock/visualspace

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.

 Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.